skip to content

 Eligibility and how to apply

-Before you can start a PhD at Cambridge you will need to
+To be eligible to start a PhD at Cambridge University you will need to

-The BHF CRE interdisciplinary studentship in cardiovascular science provides funding for a PhD but also has subject and other requirements and is awarded through a competitive process that includes an interview.
-The first step is to apply for it via the Applicant Portal.
-The postgraduate study website has details on applying (for funds) through the Applicant Portal but please note that you should apply by our deadline, even if this is earlier than your course deadline.
+Apply for the BHF CRE Studentship via the Applicant Portal at the same time as you apply for a relevant course.
+The postgraduate study website has details on applying (for funds) through the Applicant Portal but please note that you should apply by our deadline of 23 November, even if this is earlier than your course deadline.

 Please contact Jane Sugars if you have any questions about the process or about your eligibility.